Choa Chu Kang Sport Centre to open from 2020, sports facilities in Yishun to be upgraded

 There are also plans to upgrade the existing sports facilities in Yishun, and Sport Singapore has engaged local community leaders on the proposed improvements.
 More details will be shared in due course, she added.

+"Singaporeans will also have the chance to play a bigger part in the co-creation of sporting spaces to come, such as the upgraded Choa Chu Kang Sport Centre."

+READ: Eight clubs to share four stadiums for 2019 Singapore Premier League season, move 'not permanent' - FAS

-Sport Singapore received over 700 responses from residents on what they would like at the sport centre and next year, a renovated swimming complex with a sheltered training pool, new water play equipment and water slides will be opened to the public, said MCCY.
+Sport Singapore received more than 700 responses from residents on what they would like at the sport centre.
+A renovated swimming complex with a sheltered training pool, new water play equipment and water slides will be opened to the public next year, said MCCY.

 This year, Singaporeans can also look forward to the opening of 52 new indoor school sports halls, 32 new free-to-play school fields as well as two new play fields in Jurong Lake Gardens and Yan Kit, said Ms Fu.